Does Ozempic cause cancer?

 What is Ozempic?

-- A 2024 cohort study that included more than 1.6 million patients with type 2 diabetes found that GLP-1 agonists lowered the risk of 10 out of 13 obesity-associated cancers compared to insulin.
+- 2024 cohort study (1.6 million patients): GLP-1 agonists lowered the risk of 10 out of 13 obesity-related cancers compared to insulin.

 This is not all the information you need to know about Ozempic (semaglutide) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.